 It appears the probiotics have a lot of the “bad guys” to fight off in my gut.

-Anyway, I am thrilled that it appears we’ve found something that is really high quality to help with our family’s health.
+Anyway, I am thrilled that we found something that is really high quality to help with our family's health.

-And now, I get to share with all of you what I have learned–and more–in the Free Probiotics Teleseminar this Thursday night, May 30, at 9pm EST.
+And now, I get to share with all of you what I have learned–and more–in the Free Probiotics Teleseminar.

 Even if you aren't free then, please sign up to join us.
 You'll get an email of the recording, plus you'll be eligible to enter a giveaway for these powerful probiotics (there will be 2 winners).